 Can you please introduce yourself?

-My name is Leeven, aka KOBORO.
+My name is Leeven AKA Koboro.
 I’m a UK based DJ & curator/co-founder of Elicit Records.

 Can you explain the origin of your DJ name and the story behind it?